WasifRazaSyed/Remover/README.md

 * prefetch
 * cache (chrome cache folder)

-- Requires elevated priviledge.
+1. Requires elevated priviledge.
-- Download and install the RemoverSetup.
+2. Download and install the RemoverSetup.
-- Click on the app.
+3. Run the app.
 It will delete all the unnecessary files.